badgerblockchain/ongoing-resource-bank/B. Bitcoin & Blockchain Basics.md

 While there is no definitive rule, there are a handful of general qualities a currency system needs to address:

 **Acceptability**
-  + Do others even accept the currency in the first place?
+* Do others even accept the currency in the first place?
 Because buying groceries with Monopoly money won't cut it for some.     <br>
   <br>
 **Durablility**
-  + The currency should not easily deteriorate vhw0peihv0 we.
+* The currency should not easily deteriorate.
   <br>
   <br>
 **Portability**
-  + Currency needs to be used so it can be easily and economically transported from one location to the next.
+* Currency needs to be used so it can be easily and economically transported from one location to the next.
   <br>
   <br>
 **Familiarity**
-  + Users need a currency that is easily distinguishable, both in terms of separate currencies (U.S. dollar vs. British Pound) and other values of that currency (i.e. $1 vs $100).
+* Users need a currency that is easily distinguishable, both in terms of separate currencies (U.S. dollar vs. British Pound) and other values of that currency (i.e. $1 vs $100).
   <br>
   <br>
 **Stability**
-  + Currency should resist major fluctuations in value.
+* Currency should resist major fluctuations in value.
 Fluctuating standards of value changing your unit of measure.
   <br>
   <br>
 **Divisibility**
-  + The currency needs to be easily broken down ($100 <---> $50 <---> $20 <---> $10 <---> $5 <---> $1 <---> $.25 <---> $.10 <---> $.05 <---> $.01) to allow for precise transaction amounts.
+* The currency needs to be easily broken down ($100 <---> $50 <---> $20 <---> $10 <---> $5 <---> $1 <---> $.25 <---> $.10 <---> $.05 <---> $.01) to allow for precise transaction amounts.
   <br>
   <br>
 **Homogeneity**
-  + All portions that make up the currency should be equal in value
+* All portions that make up the currency should be equal in value
   <br>
   <br>
 **Difficult to Counterfeit**
-  + Increasing currency supply will devalue present currency in the system.
+* Increasing currency supply will devalue present currency in the system.
   <br>
   <br>
 #### Hard & Soft Forks